Ryan-Gordon/Financial-Portfolio-Flask/README.md

 + <del> EXTRA: Stock trading </del>
 + <del>Dashboard page </del >
 + <del>Charting for assets  </del>
-+ Host webapp on a hosting provider after grading.
++ <del>Host webapp on a hosting provider after grading.</del>
++ Some form of real time price updating via Redis.
+API calls and results stored in redis for real-time pricing and update SQL db every so often.